 - Survivor: Invasive (Infiltrating) Ductal Carcinoma

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 6 years ago, Female, Age: 68, Stage II, HER2 Positive: Yes, ER Positive: Yes, PR Positive: No
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: almost 7 years ago, Female, Age: 68, Stage II, HER2 Positive: Yes, ER Positive: Yes, PR Positive: No

 - View this journey (8 Experiences)

 Hi as others have said get a second opinion.
 I had a similar diagnosis and had a 3.5 cm tumor when all was said and done (after surgery).
 I had a lumpectomy with chemo, radiation and Herceptin afterwards.
 Sometimes surgeons won't do lumpectomies because of the cosmetic results when taking out a tumor from smaller breasts.
 For example an A cup size breast may not have a pleasing result when taking out not only the tumor itself but margins for safety as well.

 I wore a G cup bra prior to my lumpectomy and now after breast reduction on the opposite side I wear a 36 DD perfectly.
 Obviously, they took out a lot of breast tissue but I still have a normal looking breast except for a divet in the scar area.

 Ask questions about why they want to do a mastectomy.
 I had a woman surgeon and she never even suggested it.